 This helps you increase your ad’s relevancy.
 Instead of targeting a large group of people, you’re targeting a specific group that is more likely to interact with your ad.

 Let’s say you’re trying to retarget people who were interested in diapers.
-There are many different types of people who will view diapers.
+There are many types of people who will view diapers.
 This includes moms, dads, grandparents, aunts, uncles, and friends of parents.